bvaughn/extensions-api-proposal-custom-performance-pane/README.md

 ## The problem

+React DevTools provides a [React-specific profiler](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html) that highlights components that take a long time to render or that render unexpectedly.
+We have traditionally relied on built-in browser profiling tools to dig deeper on CPU bottlenecks (e.g. which specific function calls are slow) and IO bottlenecks (e.g. which network requests are taking a long time to resolve).

-The React team has gotten feedback from Facebook developers that concurrent mode and priorities can be confusing to debug, since browser profiling tools don't yet have any concept of scheduled/prioritized work.
+With new APIs like concurrent mode and scheduler, there is a gap between framework tooling and existing browser tooling.
+The built-in tools don't yet have any concept of scheduled/prioritized work.
 It's all just a flat stream of events.
+Because of this, Facebook developers working with the these APIs have shared feedback that it can be difficult to identify performance bottlenecks.

-The React team has begun work on a prototype profiler that shows the priority JavaScript is running at, along with several key React events (e.g. work is scheduled, a component [“suspended"](https://reactjs.org/docs/react-api.html#suspense), the DOM was mutated).
+To address this issue, the React team has begun work on a prototype profiler that shows the priority JavaScript is running at, along with several key React events (e.g. work is scheduled, a component [“suspended"](https://reactjs.org/docs/react-api.html#suspense), the DOM was mutated).
 Such a profiler could be [extremely basic](https://twitter.com/brian_d_vaughn/status/1192485930638041088) but would likely be of limited use if it were missing so much surrounding context.
 A compelling MVP would probably need to include more contextual information (e.g. a script flame graph, network traffic, user input events, maybe even screenshots).
 Reimplementing these native profiling views would be a lot of effort.
 It would also be work that would not benefit other frameworks.

 ## The proposal